-We have two clinical programs in CLN6 and CLN3 Batten disease, and several preclinical programs including CLN1 and other types of Batten disease.
+We have two clinical programs in CLN6 and CLN3, and several preclinical programs including CLN1 and other types of Batten disease.

-Our Phase 1/2 study in CLN6 Batten disease enrolled thirteen patients who received a single one-time intrathecal administration of AAV-CLN6 gene therapy.
-In October 2020, we reported additional positive interim results from our CLN6 Batten disease AAV-CLN6 gene therapy program, AT-GTX-501.
-Interim safety data are available for 13 patients with CLN6 Batten disease.
-Interim safety data demonstrated the treatment with AT-GTX-501 was generally well tolerated.
-The majority of adverse events ("AEs") were mild and unrelated to treatment.
-No pattern of adverse events related to AAV or CLN6 immunogenicity was observed.
-Interim efficacy data are available within the Hamburg Motor and Language scores and showed a meaningful effect in slowing disease progression for twelve patients reaching the 12-month timepoint and for eight patients up to 24 months, post-administration of the AAV-CLN6 gene therapy.
-Additionally, in October 2019, we reported interim clinical data that suggested stabilization of various components of Hamburg Seizure and Vision scores in most patients from baseline to month 12 or 24, in particular those patients treated at a younger age, compared to the progression expected in matched untreated patients.
+The thirteen patients enrolled in our Phase 1/2 study for CLN6 have received a one-time intrathecal administration of AT-GTX-501.
+In October 2020, interim results were reported for the 13 patients from this program, demonstrating that treatment with AT-GTX-501 was well tolerated.
+The majority of AEs were mild and unrelated to treatment.
+No pattern of AEs related to AAV or anti-CLN6 immunogenicity was observed.
+Interim efficacy data based on evaluation using the Hamburg Motor and Language scores suggested a slowing of disease progression for 12 of the 13 patients at the 12-month timepoint and for eight of the 13 patients at the 24-months timepoint.
+Additional, interim clinical data was reported on various components of Hamburg Seizure and Vision scores in most patients from baseline to month 12 or 24, compared to the progression expected in matched untreated patients.
+Two study participants passed away during the long term follow up period from disease-related complications deemed by the investigator as unrelated to AT-GTX-501.

-In the fourth quarter of 2018, we announced the initiation of a Phase 1/2 study to evaluate the safety and efficacy of a single intrathecal administration of an AAV serotype AT-GTX-502 gene therapy in patients with CLN3 Batten disease.
+In the fourth quarter of 2018, we announced the initiation of a Phase 1/2 study to evaluate the safety and efficacy of a single intrathecal administration of an AAV serotype AT-GTX-502 gene therapy in patients with CLN3.
 In the Phase 1/2 study, a total of three patients were dosed in the low-dose group, and based on the safety profile to date, the data safety monitoring board cleared us to begin enrollment in the high-dose cohort.
 One patient is currently dosed in the high-dose cohort.
 In February 2021, we announced initial safety for the first four patients up to 15 months post-administration of AT-GTX-502 and preliminary efficacy data for the first three patients in the low-dose cohort for up 15 months post-administration of AT-GTX-502, as well as one patient in the high-dose cohort for up to 3 months post-administration of AT-GTX-502.
 Initial results of the study suggest that AT-GTX-502 was well tolerated and demonstrated potential early signs of disease stabilization compared to a natural history dataset.